Page 33: - Dominican Republic Again - Tropical Adventure /w Pics - From the beginning

 “That is Haiti right over there” pointing across the valley.

-He is from Haiti, he told me.
-He made me feel at home here in this micro village centered around the store counter I am standing at.
+He is from Haiti, he told me while he makes me feel at home here in this micro border village.
+The center of town seems to be this fifteen foot counter I'm standign at.

 The two guys on motorcycle are eating a plate of sliced sausage, cheese and yucca the colmado served up.
 They tell me that this is as far as they go.
-They are surprised when I tell them I am riding further.
-I am not sure why.
-I wonder what they were really doing riding up here.
+They are surprised to hear my plane to ride further up.
+I'm not sure why and wonder what they are really doing up here.
 The atmosphere in this isolated village is true Wild Wild West.
-It is for sure the most primitive village I have ever ‘hung out’ at.
-The buildings all looked like they are just thrown together with whatever material they could get a hold of.
+It is for sure the most primitive village ever for me, to hung-out at.
+Buildings all looked like they are just thrown together with whatever material they could get a hold of.
 One small home is made of what looked like metal strips from large tin cans.
-One person inside the front door of a brick home with a nice tin roof motioned for me to take a photo.
+One person inside the front door of a brick home with a sturdy tin roof motioned for me to take a photo.
 He states that it is a “buen casa” (good house).
 I agree and tell him so.

 At the end of another building, there are five or six people huddling around a pile of stones with a fire in the middle.
-They are starting to cook something.
-They look as comfortable as if they are in the middle of their living room and probably are.
+They are starting to cook something and look as comfortable as if they are in the middle of their living room, they probably are.
 They give me nothing but smiles.
-I am glad I stopped in this village, it is fun to rest, drink a coke and talk with the locals.
-I like feeling the pulse of the culture and the scene.
-I wished I had spent more time here.
+This was an enjoyable stop for sure, a rest, a coke and a small talk with the locals.
+This is living to me, feeling the pulse of the culture and the scene from up close.

 Continued: ---> Page 34 <----